If You Could Only See: Recording and mixing

 The recording sessions for "If You Could Only See" took place in Los Angeles and Hollywood, California at Sound City Studios and Devonshire Sound Studios, respectively.
 Production on the song was helmed by Jack Joseph Puig, with Puig also acting as a recording engineer.
 The song was recorded on a Neve Custom 8020 mixing console, using a Studer A80 tape recorder.
 Puig was also responsible for the mixing of the track, which was made at Andora Studios in Hollywood, California.
 Puig mixed the song on a Neve 8078 mixing console, using a Studer A800 tape recorder.
 Bob Ludwig mastered the track at Gateway Mastering in Portland, using an Ampex 499 as the master tape.
 WEA was responsible for the manufacturing of the single on both compact disc and cassette tape.

 Critical reception

 Shawn M. Haney of AllMusic referred to the song as "light and romantic," praising the song's texture and its slide guitars.

+Chart performance

+"If You Could Only See" was a number-one hit on the US Billboard Mainstream Rock Tracks chart, spending five weeks at the top and ending the year as the chart's most successful song.
+It also reached number 11 on the Billboard Hot 100 Airplay chart, on which it spent 63 weeks.
+In Canada, the song peaked at number 18 on the RPM 100 Hit Tracks chart and topped the Alternative 30 chart, ranking number 42 on the RPM year-end chart for 1997.
+In Australia, the song peaked at number 20 and spent 26 weeks in the top 50.
+As a result of its longevity on the Australian chart, it ended 1997 as the nation's 88th-highest-selling single and earned a gold certification for shipments exceeding 35,000 copies.